eoshiro/portfolio/portfoliosite/README.txt

 	3) django-crispy-forms 1.9.1
 	4) django-floppyforms 1.9.0
-3. add appropriate information into the .env file located in the main directory
+3. add appropriate information into the .env file located in the main directory **do not host your personal information located in the .env file in production**
 4.  create a superuser
 5.  remember to makemigrations and migrate
-6. Add appropriate information to .env file located in main directory.
-(Be careful with posting your information online and do not host your personal information in the .env file in production)

 If you are looking to run other HTML templates on Django, checkout the Django template tags I used in the HTML pages.
 I also replaced the original form with a Django form which connects directly to the Django DB.
 The form is designed to be added to